SpoofIMEI/GoPanic/README.md

 - Windows
 - Golang compiler in PATH

+How to install:
 1. `git clone https://github.com/R00tendo/GoPanic` (or download as zip)
 2. run install.bat
 3. follow instructions

 # Usage
-1. Configure what the panic hotkey does.
+### 1. Configure what the panic hotkey does.
 Open panic.json and tell GoPanic what should happen when you press the hotkey.

 Example1: